IndrajeetPatil/ggstatsplot/paper/paper.md

 about descriptive statistics, inferential statistics, effect size estimate and its uncertainty, pairwise comparisons, Bayesian hypothesis testing, Bayesian posterior estimate and its uncertainty.
-Moreover, these details are juxtaposed with informative and well-labeled visualizations, designed to follow best practices in **both** data visualization [@cleveland1985; @grant2018data;
+Moreover, these details are juxtaposed with informative and well-labeled visualizations.
+The defaults are designed to follow best practices in **both** data visualization [@cleveland1985;
-@healy2018data; @tufte2001; @wilke2019fundamentals] and (Frequentist/Bayesian)
+@grant2018data; @healy2018data; @tufte2001; @wilke2019fundamentals] and
-statistical reporting [@apa2019; @van2020jasp].
-Without `ggstatsplot`, getting these statistical details and customizing a plot would require significant amount of time and work.
-In other words, this package takes away *an* excuse from researchers to thoroughly explore their data and instills good data sanitation/exploration habits.
+(Frequentist/Bayesian) statistical reporting [@apa2019; @van2020jasp].
+Without
+`ggstatsplot`, getting these statistical details and customizing a plot would require significant amount of time and work.
+In other words, this package takes away the ease versus thoroughness trade-off researchers often face while exploring data and further cements good data sanitation/exploration habits.

-Internally, data cleaning is carried out using `tidyverse` [@Wickham2019], while statistical analysis is carried out via `statsExpressions` [@Patil2021] and `easystats` [@Ben-Shachar2020; @Lüdecke2020parameters;
+Internally, data cleaning is carried out using `tidyverse` [@Wickham2019], while statistical analysis is carried out via `statsExpressions` [@Patil2021] and `easystats` [@Ben-Shachar2020; @Lüdecke2020parameters; @Lüdecke2020performance;
-@Lüdecke2020performance; @Lüdecke2019; @Makowski2019; @Makowski2020] packages.
+@Lüdecke2019; @Makowski2019; @Makowski2020] packages.
+All visualizations are
-All visualizations are constructed using the grammar of graphics framework [@Wilkinson2012], as implemented in the `ggplot2` package [@Wickham2016].
+constructed using the grammar of graphics framework [@Wilkinson2012], as implemented in the `ggplot2` package [@Wickham2016].

 # Benefits